Answers to all your questions about PrEP lab testing, payment options, and more.

 PrEP (Pre-exposure Prophylaxis) is for people who are not living with HIV and would like to remain HIV-negative and is a combination of safe sex practices and a daily medication.
-Currently, the only FDA approved medication for PrEP is Truvada®.
-It was approved for HIV prevention in 2012 and contains two medications: tenofovir and emtricitabine.
-Pre = before Exposure = coming into contact with HIV Prophylaxis = treatment to prevent an infection from happening Think of it like this: Truvada® for PrEP is like birth control.
+Currently, there are two medications approved for PrEP: Truvada and Descovy.
+These prescriptions contain two medications: tenofovir and emtricitabine.
+Pre = before Exposure = coming into contact with HIV Prophylaxis = treatment to prevent an infection from happening Think of it like this: Truvada® and Descovy for PrEP are like birth control.
 You take a pill every day, and if you are exposed to HIV, there is a 99% chance that you stay negative for HIV!
 Just like women who take birth control pills every day and have sex without getting pregnant.

 Many new PrEP users report little to no side effects, but symptoms such as headache, abdominal pain, and weight loss can happen.
 These side effects typically don’t last long and often go away entirely within the first month.
 If you’re experiencing prolonged side effects, please contact us.

 If you miss a dose or skip a day, it’s ok!
 Take your pill as soon as you remember and continue with your daily schedule.
 Do not double dose, as you may feel nauseous or sick.
 Missing one dose won’t greatly affect your level of protection against HIV.
 However, if you are missing multiple days or are having trouble with taking a pill daily, let us know.

 Nurx is an easy, discreet, and judgement free way to access PrEP.
 This entire process can take as few as 7 days, depending on how quickly you get your lab work completed.
 How this works:

 Request PrEP through our app or website